antaldaniel/dataset/README.md

     #> 10 #10        4.9          1.5          3.1         0.1         1 [setosa]
     #> # ℹ 140 more rows

-Our `dataset_df` class adds a `?utils::bibentry` object to the attributes of the data.frame, and fills it up with the standard unassigned values of DataCite, an important open data publication standard.
+Our `dataset_df` class adds a `utils::bibentry` object to the attributes of the data.frame, and fills it up with the standard unassigned values of DataCite, an important open data publication standard.

 ``` r
 print(get_bibentry(iris_dataset), "Bibtex")